 When you have to fit into small or awkward spaces, the 10 – 12-amp saws are your best best.

 In this case, Ridgid sets itself up well as the lightest by 0.5 pounds and keeps its design tight, though DeWalt’s DWE305 is an inch shorter.
 Wrapping up both weight and size into a single call, Ridgid comes away with the best balance.

 In the 13-amp class, the Milwaukee 6536-21 Super Sawzall gets the nod to go along with its excellent cutting performance as both the lightest and most compact in that group.

 Skilsaw SPT44-10 15-Amp Reciprocating Saw with Buzzkill Technology

-It’s not the only ones to have a high value score, though.
-Here’s the full list that we believe give you a lot for your money and score more than 90 points in our algorithm.
+It’s not the only one to have a high value score, though.
+Here’s the full list that we believe gives you a lot for your money and score more than 90 points for value.

 10 – 12-Amp

 We designed 4 separate tests for each corded reciprocating saw to prove its worth.
 However, not every class is suited for the toughest tests, like our roofing sandwich—so we exempted all but the 15A models from that exercise.

 This is our baseline test for every reciprocating saw we test.
 We timed how long it takes to cut through 2 x 10 PT pine with five 16D galvanized nail embedded in it and average each saw’s results.
 We strap a 5-pound weight to each saw to ensure they have an equal amount of downforce applied.